msoute/vertx-deploy-tools/README.md

     </deployConfiguration>

 # Creating (config) artifacts.
-Artifacts other than vert.x modules can be constructed in a similar way by using the maven-assembly-plugin.
+Artifacts other than vert.x applications can be constructed in a similar way by using the maven-assembly-plugin.
 These artifacts are extracted on the targeted instance.
-A config file in the artifact root dir (artifact_context.xml) instructs the module where and how to extract the artifact.
+A config file in the artifact root dir (artifact_context.xml) instructs the application where and how to extract the artifact.

     <?xml version="1.0"?>
     <artifact>